National Cherries Jubilee Day

 The original recipe is attributed to French chef Auguste Escoffie who prepared the dish for one of Queen Victoria's jubilee celebrations.
 It is unclear whether it first appeared at the Golden Jubilee in 1887 or the Diamond Jubilee in 1897, but it quickly became one of the most fashionable desserts of the era.
 For many years, cherries jubilee was a standard menu item at America’s finest restaurants, reaching the peak of its popularity in the 1950s and 1960s.

-If you're looking for a dessert for a dinner party (even if it's not on National Cherries Jubilee Day), try making this vintage dish to impress your guests!
+If you're looking for a dessert for your family (even if it's not on National Cherries Jubilee Day), try making this vintage dish to impress them!

 - September 24, 2013 is also Schwenkfelder Thanksgiving | National Punctuation Day

 - September is National Organic Harvest Month | National Piano Month